 Mon: “Everything almost looked exactly the same when I left here.”

 We were asked to wait here while waiting for the priest to come down.

 Mon shared to me few of their unforgettable fun-filled presentations that happened here.

 This is where the holy mass is performed.
 I was amazed on how Mon could still recall every details of it and what their rituals were everyday.

 Mon: “This was already here during my time. ” “The place where we sit to sing the Glory of God.”

-Mon told me that seminarians do take choir practices seriously.
+Mon told me seminarians do take choir practices seriously.
 I’ve heard the new batches of the students’ voices when we attended the mass last Sunday, and to tell you honestly their voices were modulated and very pleasing to the ears.

 Father Bob showed us the batch pictures of every students.
 I’ve seen Mon’s picture when he was still hairy, when he was about to loose his hair and finally, when he almost became hairless.
 That’s the hair progression story. lolz☺

-Our visit was well spent and I more than happy knowing Mon had a blast of happiness spending his birthday in one of his memorable place.
-Happiest to the man of my life.♥
+Our visit was well spent and I am more than happy knowing Mon had a blast of happiness spending his birthday in one of his memorable place.
+Happiest birthday to the man of my life.♥

-Whatever path life may take you, your past will always be part of yourself that you’ll cherish forever.
+Whatever path life may take you, your past will always be part of yourself you’ll cherish forever.
 Happy reading everyone.